Skip to main content

 • Online converters are handy for less common conversions.

-• What is absolute zero?
-0 K, the lowest possible temperature, where all molecular motion stops.
+Absolute zero is 0 Kelvin (−273.15°C), the lowest possible temperature where all molecular motion stops.